Convolutional L2LFlows: Generating Accurate Showers in Highly Granular Calorimeters Using Convolutional Normalizing Flows: Results

 Further especially important observables are the energy ratio and the occupancy.
 Histograms for these observables are shown in figure~\ref{fig:ratio}.
 We see good agreements in the bulge of the distributions.
 In the tail regions, deviations are larger.
 We see an improvement compared to the \textsc{BIB-AE} performance.
 Further histograms can be found in~\ref{sec:histograms}.

 The diagrams in Figure~\ref{fig:wasserstein} show numerical evaluated one-dimensional Wasserstein distances between test data and generated data.
 Given are the Wasserstein distances for all observables described in section~\ref{sec:observables_m}.
 To make the Wasserstein distance dimensionless, the distributions are standard scaled using the mean and standard deviation of the \textsc{Geant4} distribution.
 We see a clear improvement compared to the \textsc{BIB-AE} in almost all observables.
-We also notice that for many observables, statistics are insufficient to resolve any differences between \textsc{Geant4} and Flow-generated samples.
+We also notice that for many observables, there are no differences between \textsc{Geant4} and Flow-generated samples that can be resolved with the given amount of statistics.